kbase/narrative/src/biokbase-doc/functions.rst

 **Requirements**

-Each `service method`_ should be self-describing, and long-running services (which, in terms of interactive operation, is most of them) should provide intermediate progress indications.
-Thus, the minimal requirements of service methods are:
+Each `function`_ [#svcmeth]_ should be self-describing, and long-running functions (which, in terms of interactive operation, is most of them) should provide intermediate progress indications.
+Thus, the minimal requirements of functions are:

-- service metadata
+- metadata
     - version [x.y.z]
     - name
     - description
     - list of parameters
-    - list of outputs `*`
+    - list of outputs
     - status
 - parameter metadata
     - name
     - type
     - description
-- output metadata `*`
+- output metadata
     - [name], type, description
     - [name] may be replaced by position in a list
 - status